Niz2y/Kloudy/README.md

 pip install requests
 ```

 # Setup
-- You have to put `Kloudy.py` into the same folder you are currently using for your code.
+- Make sure `Kloudy.py` is in the same folder you are currently using for your project.
-- Make sure you have [`requests`](https://pypi.org/project/requests/).
+- Make sure you have [`requests`](https://pypi.org/project/requests/) installed.